 AT&T vs. Sprint phones

-Neither Sprint nor AT&T has Google Pixels in its in-store stock, but other than that, their phone offerings are essentially the same.
-Both have the latest smartphone models, both carry top brands, and both cost about the same.
+Both AT&T and Sprint have the latest smartphone models, both carry top brands, and both cost about the same.

-Which top phones do AT&T and Sprint have?
+Which top phones do Sprint and AT&T have?*

 *Not a complete list